 Interested in securing a booth at the Community Festival immediately following the Annual Citywide MLK Community March & Rally?
 If so, you can find all of the relevant information by clicking here.

 Great music always keeps the MLK Festival going strong into the afternoon and this year is no exception.
-Check out our confirmed bands.

 PHOTOS FROM PAST MLK MARCHES AND FESTIVALS